Aunt Gertie, An Active Methodist

 Interviewer: Okay, it was sand point, it was not cistern.

-Interviewer: That’s right.
+Interviewer: That’s right, that’s right.

 Interviewer: Um hm, um hm.